ironexdev/asset-uploader/README.md

 ## How to setup
 1) Download or git clone this repo
 2) Create .env file based on .env.example and place it in the root of the project
-    - The region needs to be us-east-1 for Cloudfront to work (it is global, but according to AWS it has to be configured in us-east-1)
+    - The region needs to be us-east-1 for Cloudfront to work (Cloudfront is a global service, but according to AWS it has to be configured in us-east-1)
 3) Run `npm run install` or `yarn install` or `pnpm install` (I use pnpm, but other package managers should work too)
 4) Run `npm run dev` or `yarn dev` or `pnpm dev` to start the server
 5) Open your browser and go to `http://localhost:3010`